When people ask me what IWS means, I say it means “I Will Stand.” This of course begs the question, “What am I taking a stand on?”

 Find out where your neighbors stand on that old piece of paper called the Constitution.
 Talk A LOT with people about where they stand.
 What are their principles and values?
-They all don’t have to be exactly like yours, but wouldn’t it be nice to know if your neighbor believes people who think like you should be put in jail?
+They all don’t have to be exactly in line with your beliefs, but wouldn’t it be nice to know if your neighbor believes people who think like you, should be put in jail?
 To me, that’s good info to know.

 STAND ON IT!
 Don’t take crap for answers.
 Stand there quietly and wait for an answer that makes sense.
 When the police lead you away for … for what? … disrupting a public meeting?
 How? — You will have taken the high (and non violent) road, and your political foes will look like fools.

-What’s the plus side of getting carried out of a public meeting for standing there?
+What’s the plus side of getting carried out of a public meeting for standing peacefully for our founding principles?
 Others might come out with you and you can all discuss what the Constitution means.
-You’ll make new friends because you’ll know that THEY also believe in the truth and power endemic in our Founding Documents.
+You’ll make new friends because you’ll know that THEY also believe in the truth and power of our Founding Documents.

 Who Loses Here?

 Progressive, Type-A, Community Organizing (of the proletariat) Control Freaks will, of course, be outraged and shocked!
 They will look for names to call you.
-There will be none.
+There will be plenty, but none of them will be true.
 They will look for leaders to snoop on and crucify in the media.
 They will find none.
 They will take quotes (of our Founding Fathers) out of context and try to prove that all of those Americans out there, standing up for the Constitution are racists and even terrorists.